natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Mi-24P.md

 ** 1 x 30 mm GSh-30-2K cannon (250 rpg) + HIRSS
 ** 1 x 30 mm GSh-30-2K cannon (250 rpg) + HIRSS + 192 x countermeasures
 ** 1 x 30 mm GSh-30-2K cannon (250 rpg) + HIRSS + 192 x countermeasures + IRCM

+The fearsome dual-barrel GSh-30-2K cannon boasts a high muzzle velocity, a rapid 2,600 rounds/min rate of fire, and a powerful mix of shells that are effective against both aircraft and ground vehicles.
+Compared to the Su-25 Grach's basic GSh-30-2, the Mi-24P's "K" variant has a longer barrel (by nearly 1 metre) and thus improved muzzle velocity and penetration.
+It does not have enough punch to be a major threat to MBTs, other than those with particularly poor side armour, but it is a quick way to mop up IFVs and SPAAs that are within gun range and not paying attention.
+Be mindful of the limited ammunition supply and use the ballistic computer to aim precisely.

+Although the GSh-30-2K is powerful, its fixed mount makes it difficult to aim.
+The Mi-24P needs to point its nose directly at the target for the duration of a burst and the airframe does not have the nose authority or general agility to make this easy.
+In air-to-air combat, these disadvantages are magnified, and the previous Mi-24V's Yak-B gun may be more practical.

 === Suspended armament ===
 {{Specs-Heli-Suspended}}